Journey to Restful Sleep and Revealing Dreams!

 - If you are able to take occasional breaks, that would be helpful.
 Try to abstain for a few days until your dream recall returns, then smoke for a couple of days, alternating periods of smoking with periods of non-smoking.

 Best Strains for Lucid Dreaming (DILDs)

-For those who aren’t concerned with dream recall, but just with enhancing their dreams and inducing lucid dreams, here’s a short guide for the best cannabis strains to support a DILD (Dream-Induced Lucid Dreaming) practice.
+For those who aren’t concerned with dream recall, but just with enhancing their dreams and inducing lucid dreams, here’s a short guide for the best cannabis strains to support a DILD (Dream-Initiated Lucid Dreaming) practice.

 In general, you want to choose strains that are energizing and focusing.